-Recently renovated and built in a private pine grove, the Pharos Hvar Hotel is a popular option for travellers who want the best value.
+Recently renovated and built in a private pine grove, the Pharos Hvar Hotel is a popular option for where to stay in Hvar for travellers who want the best value.
 It’s further from town but the seclusion may be a welcome change after a long day of sightseeing.

 The rooms and lobby area of the Pharos Hvar Hotel stand out due to the eclectic design choices.
 The hotel features a combination of minimalist modern design with pop art elements, such as tiles featuring comic book cut outs.

 Outside of the rooms and lobby, the style is more Mediterranean.
 Lounge by the outdoor pool surrounded by native vegetation or get a cocktail from the pool bar.
 It’s a great spot to relax and close enough to town that you can walk to all the Hvar landmarks within a few minutes.

 Built on a secluded bay just minutes from the main harbour, Amfora Hvar Grand Beach Resort gives you views of the sea and a little privacy.
 It’s a luxury hotel and resort with a sprawling multi-level pool.
 As with many of the best places to stay in Hvar, it has its own rooftop restaurant and spa services but the real highlight is the variety of eating options.

 When you stay at Amfora Hvar Grand Beach Resort, you have access to restaurants on the roof, by the beach, and near the pool.
 The hotel also provides large breakfast and dinner buffets, ensuring that you never leave the hotel with an empty belly.